 One of the things we hear most is that students return from Oxbow more confident, informed, and excited about their studies and their futures.
 Their parents and schools say they stand taller, and seem to be closer to their adult selves.
+Oxbow students are known to win impressive awards and scholarships in their home states and nationally.

-Oxbow alumni go on to complete their high school educations at their home schools, and from there, go onto some of the nation's best colleges and universities.
+Oxbow alumni go on to complete their high school educations at their home schools, and from there, go on to some of the nation's best colleges and universities.
 Colleges look favorably on students who have spent a semester away knowing they will have stronger sense of self, and will arrive more prepared than their peers.
-A list of colleges that alumni have attended can be found on our website.
+An impressive list of colleges that alumni have attended can be found on our website.

-Oxbow faculty write meaningful letters of recommendation and are happy to share their experience and advice with students about college choices.
+Oxbow faculty write incredibly meaningful letters of recommendation and are happy to share their experience and advice with students about college choices.
 Students will engage in personal writing throughout the semester, which will prepare them well for the college essay process.
+College visits, fairs, and advising are a key part of the Oxbow experience.

 For those students interested in pursuing an education in the arts after high school, our Admissions Director is available for consultation during and after the Oxbow semester.
-Students will learn how to document their work and have many opportunities to meet with representatives from top art colleges.
-They will leave Oxbow with a stellar portfolio.
+Students will learn how to document their work and will have opportunities to meet with representatives from top art colleges.
+They will also leave Oxbow with a stellar portfolio.